-The OECD has published transitional Country-by-Country Report (CbCR) Safe Harbour rules, with the purpose to remove the obligation of calculating the Pillar Two effective tax rate for operations in lower-risk jurisdictions during the initial years when the rules take effect.
-In applying the transitional CbCR Safe Harbour rules on the fiscal year end 2023 consolidated financial statements, the majority of jurisdictions are expected to qualify for the transitional CbCR Safe Harbour rules.
+The OECD has published transitional Country-by-Country Report ("CbCR") Safe Harbour rules, with the purpose to remove the obligation of calculating the Pillar Two effective tax rate for operations in lower-risk jurisdictions during the initial years when the rules take effect.
+In applying the transitional CbCR Safe Harbour rules on the fiscal year end 2024 consolidated financial statements, all jurisdictions in which we operate, to the extent such jurisdictions have implemented the OECD rules, qualify for the transitional CbCR Safe Harbour rules.
+For this reason, we do not expect any significant impact from the global minimum tax rules on our financial position, income statement and cash flows in 2024.